aaronghosh/pes_asic_class/README.md

   - [Day 3](#day-3)

 ## <a name="introduction"></a>Introduction
-This repository provides guidance on completing the ASIC design flow from scratch, using the RISC-V architecture.
+This repository will contain files that will help in completing the ASIC design flow from scratch, using the RISC-V architecture.
 Learn how to go from high-level languages to physical layout.

 ## <a name="flow-overview"></a>Flow Overview
 1. **HLL (High-Level Language)**: Understand the basics of high-level programming languages such as C and C++.